Skip to content

 function changeState1() {

-//Create scales for this state
+//Create D3 scales for this state

-let scaleX = d3.scaleLinear().domain(d3.extent(d3.map(iris, (d) => {return d.sepalLength}))).range([-1,1]).nice();
+let scaleX = d3.scaleLinear().domain(d3.extent(d3.map(data, (d) => d.sepalLength))).range([-1,1]).nice();

-let scaleY = d3.scaleLinear().domain(d3.extent(d3.map(iris, (d) => {return d.sepalWidth}))).range([-1,1]).nice();
+let scaleY = d3.scaleLinear().domain(d3.extent(d3.map(data, (d) => d.sepalWidth))).range([-1,1]).nice();

-let scaleZ = d3.scaleLinear().domain(d3.extent(d3.map(iris, (d) => {return d.petalLength}))).range([-1,1]).nice();
+let scaleZ = d3.scaleLinear().domain(d3.extent(d3.map(data, (d) => d.petalLength))).range([-1,1]).nice();

-//Create axes
+//Create or update axes

-axes = anu.createAxes('axes', scene, { parent: chart, scale: { x: scaleX, y: scaleY, z: scaleZ } });
+axes = anu.createAxes('myAxes', { scale: { x: scaleX, y: scaleY, z: scaleZ }, parent: chart });

 }